Subsumption Algorithms for Three-Valued Geometric Resolution: Matching Using Refinement Stacks

 The \emph{size} $ \| \overline{C} \| $ of a refinement stack $ \overline{C} $ is defined as the total number of refinements that occur in it, independent of the values of $ \alpha_i( \overline{C} ). $ \end{defi}

 The refinement stack is initialized with the refinements $ c \Rightarrow c, $ for each initial clause $ c. $ Refinement stacks can be efficiently implemented without need to copy clauses by maintaining a stack of intervals of active substlets in the initial clauses.
 A substlet can be disabled by swapping it with the last active substlet in the interval, and decreasing the size of the interval by one.
 When the substlet is made active again, it is sufficient to restore the interval, because the order of active substlets in a clause does not matter.
 Refinement stacks support change driven inspection as well as backtracking.
-Later, in Definition~\ref{Def_substitution_stack}, we will also introduce substitution stacks, which are similar to refinement stacks, but which allow the gradual refinement of substitutions.

 Change driven inspection of clauses can be implemented by starting at position $ k=1. $ As long as $ k \leq \| \overline{C} \|, $ one first checks $ \alpha_k( \overline{C} ). $ If it is false, then $ d_k $ is not the current version of $ c_k, $ and one can increase $ k. $ If $ \alpha_k( \overline{C} ) $ is current, one can check if $ d_k $ triggers refinement of other clauses.
 If yes, the results are inserted at the end, so that they will be inspected at later time.
 When one reaches $ k > \| \overline{C} \|, $ one has reached a stable state.